 If you’re missing home a bit, then go ahead and visit the cocktail factory.
 This is a local bar with a very American feel to it.
 They serve local cocktails for those who want to try a taste of the Georgian style, but also speak fluent English and know how to make more familiar drinks like mezcal margaritas and martinis.
 This will feel like a little piece of home.
-This is in the same complex as the Wine Factory, so feel free to hop around for pre dinner drinks and that one last of glass (or bottle) of wine before you call it a night.
+This is in the same complex as the Wine Factory, so feel free to hop around for pre-dinner drinks and that one last glass (or bottle) of wine before you call it a night.

 5 Geronti Kikodze St. // +995 568 83 32 93

 This is a fabulous local cocktail bar featuring the local Georgian favorite spirit, chahca.
-Chacha is a Georgian pomace brandy that is exceptionally strong and has a clear flavor.
+Chacha is a Georgian pomace brandy that is exceptionally strong and has a clean flavor.
 It’s a bit like vodka despite being made with grapes.
 Cocktails range from $2 to $8 dollars so feel free to explore the local flavors!
 You can also buy a flight of different chachas to try if you’re feeling brave!

 15 Galaktion Tabidze St. // +995 599 50 64 27